 Rocket Mortgage by Quicken Loans

 What it’s offering: If you’re unable to make your payments because of COVID-19, you can enroll in a forbearance program to pause your mortgage payments for up to 12 months.
 At the end of the forbearance period, you’ll be able to pay with a lump sum, repayment plan or loan modification that finances the deferred amount — or you can request to extend the forbearance.
 Rocket Mortgage’s COVID-19 Resource Guide provides additional information and links for customers to apply for mortgage assistance.

 Eligibility: You can apply for assistance through your online Rocket Mortgage account.

-What it’s offering: Truist is offering forbearance for up to six months for all Truist mortgage customers.
+What it’s offering: Truist may consider customers for a mortgage forbearance plan.
 If your mortgage is federally backed and eligible for forbearance relief under the CARES Act, you may extend your forbearance for up to a year.
-Besides forbearance, you may also be eligible for a loan modification.
+Besides forbearance, you may also be eligible for payment deferral or a loan modification.
 You can apply for payment relief online or visit Truist’s COVID-19 help center for additional support.

 Eligibility: You’ll need to call the bank to see what you’re eligible for.
 Legacy SunTrust customers should call 1-800-443-1032 and legacy BB&T customers should call 1-800-827-3722.

 What it’s offering: U.S. Bank is offering forbearance plans of up to 180 days if you’re facing financial hardship due to the pandemic.
 Other options include a repayment plan or loan modification.
 You can visit U.S. Bank’s assistance page to get started on a mortgage assistance plan.